superheri/obs-studio/docs/sphinx/backend-design.rst

 It then puts that raw frame in a queue of MAX_CACHE_SIZE_ in the `video output handler`_.
 A semaphore is posted, then the video-io thread will process frames as it's able.
-If the video frame cache is full, it will duplicate the last frame in the queue in an attempt to reduce video encoding complexity (and thus CPU usage) `[2]`_.
+If the video frame queue is full, it will duplicate the last frame in the queue in an attempt to reduce video encoding complexity (and thus CPU usage) `[2]`_.
 This is why you may see frame skipping when the encoder can't keep up.
 Frames are sent to